A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Model construction

-Given each set of parameters in the gravitational potential, we integrate the stellar orbits using the publicly released AGAMA package \citep{Vasiliev2019MNRAS.482.1525V}\footnote{https://github.com/GalacticDynamics-Oxford/Agama} for the 11415 stars in the northern hemisphere.
-We integrate 10 orbital periods for each star and withdraw 1000 particles from each orbit with equal time steps, and each particle is given the weight as the star that initializes the orbit.
-We superpose particles drawn from the orbits together, thus obtaining an orbit superposed model, which numerically represents the DF in 6D phase space of the Milky Way stellar halo.
+Given each set of parameters in the gravitational potential, we integrated the stellar orbits using the publicly released AGAMA package \citep{Vasiliev2019MNRAS.482.1525V}\footnote{https://github.com/GalacticDynamics-Oxford/Agama} for the 11415 stars in the northern hemisphere.
+We integrated ten orbital periods for each star and withdrew 1000 particles from each orbit with equal time steps, and each particle was given the weight of the star that initialises the orbit.
+We superposed particles drawn from the orbits together, obtaining an orbit superposed model that numerically represents the DF in 6D phase space of the Milky Way stellar halo.